babowsk1/T-Sol-Compiler/external-function-calls.md

 # External function calls

-T-Sol Compiler allows specifying different parameters of the outbound internal message that is sent via external function call.
+TON Solidity compiler allows specifying different parameters of the outbound internal message that is sent via external function call.
 Note, all external function calls are asynchronous, so callee function will be called after termination of the current transaction.
 `value`, `currencies`, `bounce` or `flag` options can be set.
 See [\<address\>.transfer()](#addresstransfer)